 - Stopping treatment too soon.
 It is commonly seen that when the skin or nails appear to finally be healed, patients will stop their daily regimen.
 Fungus is smaller than the naked eye can see, thus continuing treatment beyond physically seeing improvement is important.
 Allow your podiatrist to assess you once the infection is healed to determine the length of time needed to complete the regimen before discontinuing.

 - Pedicures.
 While many people – including myself – enjoy being pampered, there are certain things to avoid when going to a salon.
 Not all salons are as equally attentive when it comes to clean instruments, so if any trimming or filing is needed, these are the top two ways patients can get a new fungal infection.
 It is safer to purchase your own nail trimming tools and ask for the technician to use yours instead.
 Additionally, there is some evidence that nail polish bottles, especially its applicators can harbor fungus.
 Providing your own polish is also advisable in this case.
 Finally, if you were recently treated for a nail fungus, the worst possible thing to do is to apply nail polish soon after healing.
 Nail polish suffocates the nail so if there is any residual nail fungus present, it will take this opportunity to reinoculate itself and possibly reverse all progress.
 Ask your podiatrist what they think is the best time to begin getting pedicures following treatment.

 While these are a few examples of reasons your foot fungus is returning, there are many other factors to consider.
-If you have any questions or concerns regarding foot fungus, give us a call at Foot and Ankle Associates of North Texas and we help your fight your foot fungus!
+If you have any questions or concerns regarding foot fungus, request an appointment or give us a call at Foot and Ankle Associates of North Texas and we help your fight your foot fungus!